Plum Swizzle

 To make this cocktail, you’ll need the following ingredients:

-Crème De Violette: This is a purple floral liqueur.
-We used Rothman & Winter Crème De Violette Liqueur because theirs is made using a brandy base and no added vanilla or other fruit flavors, making it a true violet liqueur.
-For a mocktail version of this drink, try Monin Non-Alcoholic Violet Syrup in place of the liqueur.
+Crème De Violette: This is a liqueur made with violets, sugar, and alcohol.
+We used Rothman & Winter Crème De Violette Liqueur because it’s made with a brandy base and no added vanilla or other fruit flavors, making it a true violet liqueur.
+For a mocktail version of this drink, try Monin Premium Violet Syrup in place of the violet liqueur.

 Tasting Notes